Nimakra/CarbonFootprintAssistant/README.md

 ### Calculate Emissions
 Calculates the emissions for a specific activity and stores the record securely.
 ### Get Total Emissions
-Retrieves the total emissions for a user..
+Retrieves the total emissions for a user.
+### Compare Emissions
+Compares user emissions with benchmark data.
 ### Get Personalized Recommendations
-Getsthe personalized recommendations based on the user's emission activity.
+Gets personalized recommendations based on the user's emission activity.
 ### Generate Report
-Generates a very comprehensive report for a user that includes the total emissions and the personalized recommendations.
+Generates a very comprehensive report for a user that includes the total emissions and personalized recommendations.
 ### Get Emissions by Activity Type
 Retrieves the emission records for a user based on the activity types of that user.